Martchus/reflective-rapidjson/README.md

 * Doxygen for generating API documentation
 * Graphviz for diagrams in the API documentation

-Note that `reflective-rapidjson` and none of these dependencies are required at runtime by an application which makes use of the `reflective-rapidjson`.
+Note that Reflective RapidJSON itself and none of these dependencies are required at runtime by an application which makes use of Reflective RapidJSON.

 ### How to build
 Install all required dependencies and ensure the CMake script finds them.
 It is possible to build `c++utilities`